gregjan/punchcard_extractor/README.md

 ## Create a Clowder Account

 - Clowder web application will be running at http://\<docker-machine-ip\>:9000 where \<docker-machine-ip\> can be found by running the following command.
 This assumes that you are running a single Docker machine.
-If not, please choose the appropriate IP address:
+If not, please choose the appropriate IP address.
+In Linux, \<docker-machine-ip\> is 127.0.0.1 or localhost.:

         $ docker-machine ip

     - Point your browser to the Clowder web application
     - Sign up for an account by entering an email address.
-(Write this down)
+Please note down the email address that you use.
     - View the logs for the Clowder container to get registration link:

-        $ docker logs bdextractortemplate_clowder_1
+            $ docker logs bdextractortemplate_clowder_1 | grep signup

     - Find the Clowder registration link in the log output.
 Point your browser at that link to complete registration, choosing a password.
     - NOTE: User registrations are persisted inside of the MongoDB container.
 They will remain as long as that container is not replaced with a new one.